nhs-r-community/git_training/guides/introduction_to_git.md

 If you are happy to merge the two branches, then select the type of pull request you wish to apply and the pull request should be completed in a few seconds.

-# General: How to update your local main branch to the latest remote main version on GitHub/GitLab
+# How to: Update your local main branch to the latest remote main version on GitHub/GitLab

 ### Why is this useful?
 Before submitting a merge request, your branch is required to be up to date with contents from the main branch.
 If you try to merge your branch with the main branch without doing so, Git/GitHub will potentially trigger a merge conflict warning, that your branch is not up to date with main and potentially outdated versions on your  branch will collide with newer versions on main.